 |Skin rash||Let your doctor know as soon as possible as your treatment will need to be changed|

-Important: if you develop an itchy rash, swollen face or mouth, or have difficulty breathing, these may be signs that you are allergic to a penicillin antibiotic.
+Important: if you develop an itchy rash, swollen face or mouth, or have difficulty breathing, these may be signs that you are allergic to antibiotics called penicillins.
 Do not take any more amoxicillin and speak with your doctor or go to your local accident and emergency department straightaway.

-If you experience any other symptoms which you think may be due to the antibiotic, speak with your doctor or pharmacist for further advice.
+If you experience any other symptoms which you think may be due to the antibiotic, call your doctor or pharmacist for further medical advice.

 How to store amoxicillin